• Baldwins

 Jen is originally from the Chicago 'burbs and had lived in New York for over 10 years (since her first day of college), before she packed her bindle and moved West to LA.
 She studied acting at NYU's Tisch School of the Arts (Atlantic Theater Company Acting School).
 She's a member of ECNY winning sketch comedy group, Harvard Sailing Team, and the two-person improv duo, Jen+Steve.
 She and her fellow improviser boyfriend and their fellow improviser cats, Floyd and Chawser, a former PIT mascot, Maybel, are all applying sun screen daily.
 She loves yoga, running, good food, and joking around.

-Adam Nowak (Honorary Baldwin, since 2000 B.C.)
+Adam Nowak (Honorary Baldwin, circa 2000 B.C.)

 Picture